Northern Illinois vs. Maine NCAA Football Odds, Plays and Insights | September 25, 2021

 - Northern Illinois' games this year have gone over the total in two out of three opportunities (66.7%).

-- The Huskies have turned the ball over five more times (5 total) than the Black Bears have forced a turnover (0) this season.
+- This year, the Huskies have turned the ball over five times, five more than the Black Bears' takeaways (0).

 - Find the latest spread and moneyline odds for Northern Illinois at SISportsbook.